-Fun, beautiful and interesting places to visit in the UK with kids: holiday destinations in the UK perfect for families with kids.
+Fun, beautiful and interesting places to visit in the UK with kids: holiday destinations in the UK perfect for families with children.

-The UK has been my favorite destinations for years.
+The UK has been my favorite destination for years.

-It is important for me to show the UK to my kids however, there are many areas I haven’t experienced yet with little ones.
+It is important for me to show the UK to my kids.

-These are their, and my, recommendations about the best UK destinations for a family holiday.
+These are my, recommendations about the best UK destinations for a family holiday.

 The best places to visit in the UK with kids